 Leonato’s daughter, Beatrice’s cousin, and the beloved of Claudio.
 On the night before her wedding, Hero is unknowingly impersonated by Margaret and framed for being unfaithful to the groom, Claudio.
-She is publicly… (read full character analysis)
+She is publicly… read analysis of Hero

 A young Florentine soldier who fights for Don Pedro, and a friend of Benedick.
-He falls in love with Hero and plans to marry her, but disgraces her publicly after he is tricked… (read full character analysis)
+He falls in love with Hero and plans to marry her, but disgraces her publicly after he is tricked… read analysis of Claudio

 A witty young Lord of Padua and a soldier.
 He is extraordinarily successful with women, but is fanatically committed to a bachelor’s life.
-He has a “merry war,” of wits and insults with Beatrice… (read full character analysis)
+He has a “merry war,” of wits and insults with Beatrice… read analysis of Benedick

 Leonato’s niece, an extremely witty and strong-willed young woman.
 Beatrice has a “merry war,” of wits and insults with Benedick, whom she hates.
 Like Benedick, Beatrice never wants to marry.
-All the same, she… (read full character analysis)
+All the same, she… read analysis of Beatrice

 Governor of Messina and father to Hero.
 When Hero is publicly disgraced at her wedding, Leonato is outraged, and cannot decide whether or not to believe in his daughter’s faithfulness to Claudio.
 Leonato participates in Don Pedro’s scheme to bring Benedick and Beatrice together.

 Leonato’s brother.
 At the wedding in the final act, he poses as father to Leonato’s niece: in reality, this is Hero in disguise.

 A servant of Don Pedro’s.
 He flirts with Margaret at the masked dance, and plays music in the garden where Leonato, Don Pedro and Claudio have arranged for Benedick to overhear them.
 He is witty, and makes puns on the words nothing and noting.